CS-433/ml-project-2-big-burger/README.md

 ## Reproducibility

 To perform real data prediction on high number of files simultaneously and not need to use a jupyter notebook, we also a have a run.py and run_full.py which can be run from the terminal.
 They will use the specified data folder and filenames, and put the results in run_outputs.
-More details can be found by doing run.py -help.
+More details can be found by doing `python3 run.py -help`.

 In order to make this project reproducible, we included a `requirements.txt` file regrouping all python libraries we used, along with their versions.
 To install them, it is recommended to do so in a virtual environment; to create one, `python3 -m venv venv_name` is a useful command.
 After activating it, type `pip install -r requirements.txt` to install the libraries.
 If this doesn't work, we also included a `Dockerfile`, which can be used to create a Docker Image to containerize the application.
 It is longer to set up but should work on all computers.